 In the hype and excitement of results day, one thing a lot of students forget is that universities want you as much as you want them.
 Ending up in clearing is not the end of the world.
 Do your research and talk through all your options with friends, family and teachers.
 The people who know you best will be able to support you and help you to make the right decision.

 If you have a feeling that there’s even a slight chance you might end up in clearing, it pays off to do some research before results day.
-Courses with vacancies will be on the Ucas website, so go through the current vacancies and make a list of universities, course codes and their phone numbers ready for results day, just in case things don’t go to plan.
+Courses with vacancies will be on the Ucas website from July, so go through the current vacancies and make a list of universities, course codes and their phone numbers ready for results day, just in case things don’t go to plan.

 On the day, jot down a few points about your passion for your chosen course or subject and why you particularly like the course you’re applying to via clearing.
 Ask lots of questions when you phone the universities.
 You want to know about the course, student life, accommodation and what happens next if they give you an offer.
-You can speak to current students, universities and trained advisers on The Student Room to get a real feel for the place.

 Got a clearing offer – what next?